-Our Application Health page provides a snapshot of the health of your WordPress applications running on the VIP Platform.
-Our plan is to continue adding relevant and contextual data here to help you identify potential and real issues with your application.
+The Application Health page provides a health snapshot for WordPress applications running on the VIP Platform.
+Contextual data is displayed here to help identify potential and real issues with an application.

 HTTP Response Codes

-The HTTP Response Codes section shows you the response codes for the last 24 hours of your application.
+The HTTP Response Codes section shows you the response codes for the last 24 hours of your application including:

 Hover over each bar to see the breakdown of 4xx responses, 5xx responses, and Other responses for each time period.